Sleepytime Gorilla Museum: 2023

 On March 22, 2023, Sleepytime Gorilla Museum changed their Facebook cover photo and included the message “Rise you must” and updated their bio to read: "The museum of the past hides the future."
 On April 27, 2023, they posted an image of sheet music titled “BRING BACK THE APOCALYPSE“ and included the hashtag #sgm2024.

-On August 21, 2023 their Kickstarter campaign named “Save the Last Human Being!” went live.
-They had set a primary goal of crowdfunding $75,000 USD to put toward completing a full-length studio album, titled “Sleepytime Gorilla Museum of the Last Human Being,“ a short film, titled “The Last Human Being: A Critical Assessment,“ and a short tour.
-A stretch goal of $100,000 USD was set to help fund “a nationwide U.S. tour.“ They funded their primary goal in approximately two days.
+On August 21, 2023 their Kickstarter campaign named "Save the Last Human Being!" went live.
+They had set a primary goal of crowdfunding US$75,000 to put toward completing a full-length studio album, titled "Sleepytime Gorilla Museum of the Last Human Being", a short film, titled "The Last Human Being: A Critical Assessment", and a short tour.
+A stretch goal of US$100,000 was set to help fund "a nationwide U.S. tour".
+They funded their primary goal in approximately two days.

 Name

 According to the extensive liner notes for Grand Opening and Closing, the name "Sleepytime Gorilla Museum" comes from a small group of Dadaists, Futurists, and artists named the Sleepytime Gorilla Press.
 The group owned and operated what they called a "museum of the future" which was "anti-artifact, non-historical and closed."

 The "museum" opened on June 22, 1916 (the same day as the band's first concert, 83 years later).
 The exhibit consisted of a fire which caused widespread chaos and confusion.
 The following day, the museum was closed (hence the name of the first album).
 The name itself apparently comes from a poem called "Of the Future Hides the Past," written by Museum members Lala Rolo and Ikk Ygg.

 The band's interviews are the only source of information regarding the Sleepytime Gorilla Press, Lala Rolo, or Ikk Ygg.